strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 Modify the auth server's [`middlware.json`](auth-server/server/middleware.json) to use ports [3002 (HTTP)](auth-server/server/middleware.json) and [3202 (HTTPS)](auth-server/server/middleware.json).

+>We do not not use the default auth server ports because we want to assign ports for consistency throughout the demo.

 #####Verify the port changes

 Start the gateway and verify everything works.